jowsingchue/priceseeker/readme.md

 ## PriceSeeker

-This project is a failed cloning of [PriceGrabber](http://www.pricegrabber.com). (but a little bit functioning)
+This project is a failed cloning of [PriceGrabber](http://www.pricegrabber.com) (but a little bit functioning).

+I don't host it yet so it has to be run locally.

 ### Server Requirements
 * PHP >= 5.4